 Have you ever written an email and asked a colleague to read it over before you sent it?
 Maybe you wanted to make sure it sounded friendly but not too informal.
 Or you were worried it sounded aggressive because you were a bit annoyed when you wrote it.
 In short, you were concerned about your tone—the quality of your message that illustrates your attitude or emotional state to your reader—and you wanted to make sure your writing conveyed the tone you intended.
 But what happens when you need to send an important email and your obliging colleague isn’t available?
 Fear not!
-Grammarly’s new tone detector can help.
+You have a trusty email tone checker in the form of Grammarly’s new tone detector.

 Meet the tone detector